Food Among the Flowers, Special Event Series

 • Sunflower $65.00

-Note: If you are raising and/or have access to animals and products from pasture-raised, organically fed, ethically treated, non-GMO, cleaned, and ready to cook, please consider donating your raw food product.
-You can even have things shipped directly to me from your suppliers.
-Produce, animal, or fresh vegetables, especially during the growing season are welcome.
-Contact me to coordinate.
+Note: For participants raising and/or with access to animals and products from pasture-raised, organically fed, ethically treated, non-GMO, cleaned, and ready to cook, please consider donating your raw food product for an event.
+You can even have foodstuff shipped directly to me from your suppliers.
+Produce, animal, or fresh vegetables, especially during the growing season, are welcome for consideration.
+Contact me to discuss possibilities.

 Our Guests